Contact Us Today (424) 372-3112

 What Felony Crimes Are Eligible for a Reduction?

-California Penal Code 17(b) says in order to be eligible for a reduction, you must have been convicted of a “wobbler,” granted probation, and not sentenced to serve time in a California state prison, or received a suspended sentence.
+California Penal Code 17(b) says that in order to be eligible for a reduction, you must have been convicted of a “wobbler,” granted probation, and not sentenced to serve time in a California state prison, or received a suspended sentence.

 Recall that a “wobbler” is an offense that can be charged as a misdemeanor or a felony.
 Some common examples of California “wobbler” offenses include: